-The candidate's example(s) of his/her contributions to diversity are consistent with good customer service to all, and do not show an understanding of the need to bridge differences or meet other challenges which arise in diverse environments.
+The candidate's example(s) of their contributions to diversity are consistent with good customer service to all, and do not show an understanding of the need to bridge differences or meet other challenges which arise in diverse environments.
 "Sometimes our clients would be frustrated.
 I became adept at acknowledging those frustrations and keeping the client calm until the program supervisor could see them."

-The candidate uses gender-neutral language, rather than "he" and "him" in all examples.
+The candidate uses gender-neutral language, rather than "he" and "him," "she" and "her" in all examples.

-3-4 points The candidate shows awareness of the importance of acknowledging diverse viewpoints.
+The candidate shows awareness of the importance of acknowledging diverse viewpoints.

 The candidate understands the meaning of concepts such as equity, diversity and inclusion.

 The candidate shows experience, concern, commitment and/or a willingness to advance the University's diversity efforts.

 The candidate demonstrates self-awareness, in terms of understanding the candidate's own culture, identity, biases, power, privilege and stereotypes.

-5-6 points The candidate is at ease discussing diversity-related issues and their significance to the University.
+The candidate is at ease discussing diversity-related issues and their significance to the University.

 The candidates acknowledges the need to challenge and/or change institutional practices that present barriers to different groups.

-The candidate demonstrates an understanding that equity, inclusion and diversity concepts are broader than race, ethnicity and gender, and may include things like generational, economic, social and other differences.
-7-8 points The candidate provides concrete examples of work and/or other experiences which contributed to and enhanced diversity.
-The candidate recognizes that successful diversity, inclusion and/or equity goals require strategy and planning, and can articulate elements of that strategy and/or plan.
+The candidate demonstrates an understanding that equity, inclusion and diversity concepts are broader than race, ethnicity and gender, and may include things like generational, economic, and social differences as well as perspectives.

+The candidate provides concrete examples of work and/or other experiences which contributed to and enhanced diversity.

+The candidate recognizes that successful diversity, inclusion and/or goals require strategy and planning, and can articulate elements equity of that strategy and/or plan.

 The candidate describes a time when the candidate created opportunities for access and success of diverse constituents.

-9-10 points The candidate infuses equity, inclusion and diversity concepts in response to questions not directly prompting for those concepts.
+The candidate infuses equity, inclusion and diversity concepts in response to questions not directly prompting for those concepts.

 The candidate demonstrates experience providing leadership which promoted diversity, access and inclusion.

 The candidate recognizes that ongoing, flexible and responsive commitment to diversity is necessary to ensure its sustainability in an ever-changing environment.